ASEAN, China, other partners set world's biggest trade pact

 ASEAN, China, other partners set world’s biggest trade pactNew

-China, Japan and 13 other Asian-Pacific nations have agreed to set up the world’s largest trading bloc at an online summit meeting in a deal many hope will hasten the region’s recovery from the shocks of the pandemic.
+China, Japan and 13 other Asian-Pacific nations have agreed to found the world’s largest trading bloc in a deal many hope will hasten the region’s recovery from the shocks of the pandemic.
 The Regional Comprehensive Economic Partnership, or RCEP, will encompass nearly a third of the world’s economic activity and population.
 That’s even after India pulled out, citing concerns about foreign competition.
-The U.S. is not involved in the initiative.
-The accord is to be signed virtually on Sunday on the sidelines of the annual summit of the 10-nation Association of Southeast Asian Nations.
+The United States is not involved.
+The deal was signed “virtually” in a special online meeting Sunday on the sidelines of the summit of the 10-nation Association of Southeast Asian Nations.
+Vietnam was the host for the meeting, which was convened online due to the coronavirus pandemic.